 What we're about

-This group is good for Recreational canoe and kayak paddlers.
-It features easy paddling and is a good way to get started in paddling and learn the basics.
-However, we are not a guide service and do not offer lessons.
-You must have basic skills and knowledge.
+This group is for good recreational canoe and kayak paddlers.
+We feature paddling with friendly people once you know the basics.
+However, we are not a guide service and do not offer lessons, therefore you must already have basic paddling skills.

-Most trips are appropriate for both canoes and kayaks, including small recreational kayaks.
-Canoes of 16 to 17 feet are common and touring kayaks not less than 12 feet, our trips do not allow folding boats, inflatable boats or SUP's.
-Our trips are three to five hours long and between five and twelve miles in length.
-We usually have a lunch stop.
-We paddle reservoirs, lakes, rivers, bays, creeks, sloughs and estuaries.
+Most trips are appropriate for canoes and kayaks.
+Canoes of 15 to 17 feet are common and touring kayaks not less than 12 feet, our trips do not allow folding boats, inflatable boats or SUP's.
+Our trips are three to five hours long and between six and twelve miles in length, and include a lunch stop along the shore.
+We paddle reservoirs, lakes, rivers, SF Bay, creeks, sloughs, and estuaries.

-To join us you should already have basic skills including getting in and out of your boat, paddling in a straight line and being able to steer and control your boat in various conditions.
+To join us you need basic skills including getting in and out of your boat, paddling in a straight line and being able to steer and control your boat in windy conditions.
 You should be in normal physical condition, able to paddle at an easy pace for an hour or two at a stretch without a real break.
-You need to able to climb in and out of your boat in a variety of places, including steep banks, high docks, etc., and you must be able to keep pace with other paddlers.
+You need to be able to climb unassisted in and out of your boat in a variety of places, including steep banks, high docks, etc., and you must be able to keep pace with other paddlers.

 Canoe and Kayak Paddlers is totally non-commercial.
-It is not a guide service.
+We are not a guide service.
 All activities are simply opportunities for boaters with appropriate skills to paddle together.
 The trip coordinators are not required to have training in boating or outdoor safety or carry emergency equipment.
 We are not experts.

 All water sports are potentially dangerous.
-Participants must assess the appropriateness of their own physical condition, skills and equipment for any activity, and make their own decisions about safety.
+Participants must assess the appropriateness of their own physical condition, skills, and equipment for any activity, and make their own decisions about safety.
 If you are not sure if your skills and equipment are appropriate for a trip discuss it with the trip coordinator before starting on a trip.
-We strongly recommend that all paddlers take lessons in boat handling, safety, and rescue.
+We recommend that all paddlers take lessons in boat handling, safety, and rescue.
 A life jacket must be worn while on the water.